OpenRailwayMap/OpenRailwayMap-CartoCSS/CONTRIBUTING.md

 other systems than those already supported by the style.
 New signals must be documented on the OSM wiki and be actively used.

-## Map key
+## Legend

-The map key still makes use of the
-[old MapCSS styles](https://github.com/OpenRailwayMap/OpenRailwayMap/tree/master/styles)
-in the main repository.
+The legend at the OpenRailwayMap website explains users what the colors and symbols on the map mean.
+It still makes use of the [old MapCSS styles](https://github.com/OpenRailwayMap/OpenRailwayMap/tree/master/styles) in the main repository.
 The `.mapcss` files are the style, the `.json` files are the definition of the map key.